 I Built an MCP Server to Fix Gemini Image Generation's Square-Only Limitation

 Google's AntiGravity IDE can generate images via Gemini Nano Banana, but only square ones.
-I asked Claude Code to build an MCP server calling the Gemini image API directly — it did it in one shot.
+I asked Claude Code to build an MCP server calling the Gemini image API directly, and it did it in one shot.
 Now I can generate landscape images from any IDE.

 |Aditya Bawankule